-Where feasible, the implementing jurisdiction should identify specific Slow Speed School Zone improvements or packaged improvements that can advance on an accelerated timeline through quick build implementation.
-Quick build tactics can advance the basic design elements of Slow Speed School Zone recommendations to provide immediate relief from a safety, comfort, or access issue.
+Where feasible, the implementing jurisdiction should identify specific Slowing Speeds in School Zones improvements or packaged improvements that can advance on an accelerated timeline through quick build implementation.
+Quick build tactics can advance the basic design elements of Slowing Speeds in School Zones recommendations to provide immediate relief from a safety, comfort, or access issue.
 The quick build approach addresses the urgency around needed improvements while also providing a mechanism to gather feedback from the community impacted by the improvement.

 There are many resources available online that describe quick build projects in more detail.
-The California Bicycle Coalition has a guide with details on how to move forward with these lowcost, high-impact project types.
+The California Bicycle Coalition has a guide with details on how to move forward with these low-cost, high-impact project types.